-So many think they know Him.
+There are many in churches just like ours this morning who think they know the truth about that baby in the manger.
 They've heard about Him over and over again.
 They know the stories, or at least many of them.
 And so they assume that because they know some things about Him they really know Him.

-I'm talking, of course, about Jesus.
-Granted, the world is full of people who have never heard about Jesus, but that's another subject, our need to make Christ known to those who've never heard.
+Granted, the world is full of people who have never even heard about Jesus, but that's another subject, our need to make Christ known to those who've never heard.
 I'm concerned about another group, a huge group of people that do know about Jesus, that think they know Jesus because of this knowledge.

 The problem, simply put, is that their knowledge of Jesus is incomplete.
+And one of the realities that is so often missed is the one we'll see clearly demonstrated today.